emmanuelmoraGL/labwire-infra/README.md

 Terraform files for AWS resources related to labwire

 ## How to run
 Currently the .tfstate file is managed in my local machine, meaning that deploys of the infra can only be done via this way, or it can get out of sync.
-If the resources needs deletion, check all resources whose tags are defined in the [providers.tf] file.
+If the resources needs deletion, check all resources whose tags are defined in the [providers.tf|/providers.tf] file.

 ### First run
 ```bash
 terraform init
 ```
-## Update resources
+### Update resources
 ```bash
 terraform apply
 ```

 ## Infracost service
-This outputs estimations for the infra with breakdowns using the terraform repo. https://www.infracost.io After I run this initially, I decided to remove the NAT gateway with public/private config to avoid extra $37/mo
+This outputs estimations for the infra with breakdowns using the terraform repo. https://www.infracost.io After I run this initially, I decided to remove the NAT gateway with public/private subnets config to avoid extra $37/mo

 ```bash
 ❯ infracost breakdown --path=.